How to Create an Internal Knowledge Base: A Complete Guide

 An internal knowledge base speaks volumes about your organization – its culture, people, and work dynamics.

-In that case, you cannot afford to publish content with even the slightest of errors.
-Any error – grammatical or factual – on your part can affect the quality of your knowledge base and negatively impact employees’ perception of your brand
+Any error—grammatical or factual—on your part can affect the quality of your knowledge base and negatively impact employees’ perception of your brand

-Moreover, errors in the content can make employees choose the wrong route when working on tasks or processes, leading to negative outcomes and delayed deliverables.
+Moreover, content errors can cause employees to choose the wrong path when working on tasks or processes, leading to negative outcomes and delayed deliverables.
+Therefore, a strict review process is paramount.

-Most of the knowledge management tools help you set up a review workflow process wherein writers and editors can set the status for articles and keep everyone in the team on top of their development.
+Most knowledge management process tools help you set up a review workflow where writers and editors can set the status for articles and keep everyone in the team on top of their development.

-For example, an article’s status can be kept as – Draft, In Progress, Ready for Review, and Published, depending on its stage.
+For example, an article’s status can be kept as Draft, In Progress, Ready for Review, or Published, depending on its stage.
 A custom status can also be created if the article doesn’t fit in any of the pre-defined status categories.

 This is a foolproof way to ensure that every article going for publication is vetted carefully by experts for maximum accuracy and zero errors.